swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 It's worth tracing the execution of this little program step by step.
 Since there are five characters in "aeiou", the loop body will be executed five times.
-The first time around, `len` is zero (the value assigned to it before the loop.
+The first time around, `len` is zero - the value assigned to it before the loop.
 The loop body adds 1 to the old value of `len`, producing 1, and updates `len` to refer to that new value.